skytap/well-architected-framework/security/keysecurityareas.md

 ‡ An administrator must grant reporting privileges for a user to create and view reports.*

-Skytap has additional permissions that can be enabled or disabled for each user.
+{{site.Brand}} has additional permissions that can be enabled or disabled for each user.
 Some of these permissions are displayed only when specific features are enabled in the platform.
 The table below shows the additional permissions that are **optional (O)** for each type of user.